microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 ![make development branch as default branch](images/default-branch.png)

-The template comes with few Github workflow related to Prompt Flow flows for providing a jumpstart (named_entity_recognition, web_classification and math_coding).
-Each scenerio has 2 workflows.
+The template comes with a few Github workflow related to Prompt Flow flows for providing a jumpstart (named_entity_recognition, web_classification and math_coding).
+Each scenario has 2 workflows.
 The first one is executed during pull request(PR) e.g. [named_entity_recognition_pr_dev_workflow.yml](../.github/workflows/named_entity_recognition_pr_dev_workflow.yml), and it helps to maintain code quality for all PRs.
 Usually, this pipeline uses a smaller dataset to make sure that the Prompt Flow job can be completed fast enough.

 The second Github workflow [named_entity_recognition_ci_dev_workflow.yml](../.github/workflows/named_entity_recognition_ci_dev_workflow.yml) is executed automatically before a PR is merged into the *development* or *main* branch.
-The main idea of this pipeline is to execute bulk run, evaluation on the full dataset for all prompt variants.
-Both the workflow can be modified and extended based on the project's requirements.
+The main idea of this pipeline is to execute bulk run and evaluation on the full dataset for all prompt variants.
+The workflow can be modified and extended based on the project's requirements.

 More details about how to create a basic Github workflows in general can be found [here](https://docs.github.com/en/actions/using-workflows).